 When comparing the two technologies, a number of considerations need to be taken into account: printable area, sealing, material consistency, types of material, sterilization, process validation, products, additional benefits, initial investment, speed/maximum number of packages per minute.

-In certain applications flow wrapping can be the preferred, cost-effective solution; particularly in light of recent innovations in applying chevron seals.
+In certain applications flow wrapping can be the preferred, cost-effective solution; particularly in light of recent innovations in applying chevron seals the flow pack.
 In many typical applications, thermoforming will remain the preferred solution for disposable medical devices.

 Medical Packaging Applications

 Options for High-Profile Medical Devices

 Featuring our New Chevron Seal Flow Wrapping Solution